-Can a Husband Sue a Wife For Causing Injury?
+Could a Tenant Sue a Landlord For Causing Injury?

-A Brief Outline As a Helpful Guide on How to Determine and Understand Co-Occupier Liability Risks Involving the Occupier's Liability Act:
+A Helpful Guide For How to Understand Co-Occupier Liability Risks Involving the Occupiers' Liability Act

 1 In this Act,

 (a) a person who is in physical possession of premises, or

 (b) a person who has responsibility for and control over the condition of premises or the activities there carried on, or control over persons allowed to enter the premises,

 despite the fact that there is more than one occupier of the same premises;

 3 (1) An occupier of premises owes a duty to take such care as in all the circumstances of the case is reasonable to see that persons entering on the premises, and the property brought on the premises by those persons are reasonably safe while on the premises.

 As is stated per section 1, an occupier is defined broadly and can include owners, tenants, contractors, among many others, who are in care and control of premises.
 Furthermore, per section 3, each occupier is prescribed a broad duty of care which is to act reasonably to ensure that other persons, and property of other persons, is reasonably safe while upon the premises.
 With some exceptions, such as a limited duty owed to trespassers, such as criminals entering onto the premises for unlawful purposes, the duties owed to other persons remains quite broad.

 Does a Contractor Owe a Duty of Care to Another Contractor?